objkt-com/bootloader-monorepo/frontend/README.md

 ## Design Philosophy

-bootloader follows a minimalist design inspired by hicetnunc.xyz:
+svgKT follows a minimalist design inspired by hicetnunc.xyz:

 - **Monospace typography** (Courier New)
 - **Black and white color scheme**